The Pros and Cons of Using MKV vs. MP4 for Video Streaming

 3. File Size

 The MKV files are typically larger when compared to MP4 since they support additional features such as subtitles and multiple audio tracks.
-On the other hand, if you find an MKV file that’s comparatively smaller in size while featuring higher resolution.
-This is because of the more advanced codecs used in MKV format.
-The incorporation of multiple audio tracks and subtitles in MKV files is definitely an advantage, especially when it’s a movie or TV show.
-That’s because it could be dubbed into multiple languages and the viewers can choose their languages.
+On the other hand, if you find an MKV file that’s comparatively smaller in size but features higher resolution, it’s most likely because of the more advanced codecs used in MKV format.

 4. Supported Platforms

 You also have to consider supported platforms in the MKV vs. MP4 debate.
-MKV format supports a wide range of video and audio tracks, HD quality movies, and movies with numerous subtitles tracks.
+MKV format supports a wide range of video and audio tracks, HD-quality movies, and movies with numerous subtitles.
 Other than that, mainstream video editing software like iMovie and Final Cut Pro are compatible with MKV, as are video players like VLC Player and Blu-Ray.
-Unfortunately, the number of MKV-supported platforms is limited compared to the MP4 output format.
-Considering the large number of platforms on the internet, MKV is only supported by a select group of video and audio players.

 MP4 format, on the other hand, is compatible with almost every media player, operating system, browser, and operating device, such as Apple, Samsung, Huawei, Windows devices, and more.